Armistice and axe murders: Korea's DMZ summit site full of diplomatic, military history

 Moon and Kim are expected to discuss a peace regime to replace the armistice during the summit, which would include an end to hostilities along the border, according to Moon’s national security advisor.

-The two Koreas have agreed to cease hostilities in many agreements since 1992, only to see one side or another restart antagonisms as relations deteriorated over the North’s nuclear and missile programmes.
+The two Koreas have agreed to cease hostilities in many agreements since 1992, only to see one side or another restart antagonisms as relations deteriorated over the North’s nuclear and missile programs.

 On Monday, the South halted propaganda broadcasts it blares across the border in a bid to set a positive tone ahead of the summit.